bmoazen/Bikesharing/README.md

 ## Summary of Data
 A brief summary of the NYC Citibike data is given below:
 - the largest number of trips originated from the station nearest to Grand Central Station
-- Most trips range have a duration of roughly 5-10 minutes
+- Most trips have a duration of roughly 5-10 minutes
 - Subscribers make about 80% of trips
 - Peak times include the morning and evening "rush hours" and Saturday afternoons
 <br />

 ## Recommendations for Implementation
 The analysis indicates that the best approach to implementing a succesful bikesharing program would be to focus on gaining subscribers rather than focusing on tourists, especially given the relatively few number of tourists in Des Moines, Iowa compared to that of New York City.
-Reasons supporting this conclusion imclude:
+Reasons supporting this conclusion include:
+- subscribers making about 80% of the total bikesharing trips in NYC
 - the peak in trip data originating at Grand Central Station (commuters)
 - the peak in trip duration (for both genders) of 5-10 minutes
 - the peaks in trip times at the beginning and end of each weekday<br />